 In recent years, a lot of users complain about surfaces up to about iPhone crashing very often.
 And the main concern is it disrupts all your work and then you have to waste time start looking for solutions.

-If your iPhone keeps restarting and crashing all the time while trying to complete a task on your phone then there is a serious problem in your iOS.
-We will both discuss the problems you are facing with your expensive iPhone and how to troubleshoot when your Iphone keeps restarting and crashing.
+If your iPhone keeps restarting and crashing all the time while trying to complete a task on your phone then there is a serious problem with your iOS.
+We will both discuss the problems you are facing with your expensive iPhone and how to troubleshoot when your iPhone keeps restarting and crashing.

 Let’s see what kind of issue is generating the problem of crashing often.

 Why does your iPhone keep Restarting or Crashing?

 There could only be a few cases as to why is your iPhone often restarting or crashing while you are trying to do something on it.
 Well, we have come up with a few reasons which seriously can disrupt your work by restarting the device again and again.

 - Your iPhone may have got stuck in a Restart loop and hence it can not turn on.